 - A trial period has expired

 BlueSnap has added a dedicated email for this purpose.
-Merchants not using the BlueSnap "customer emails" solution, must implement a notification solution independently that abides by the specifications of this new policy.
+Merchants who are not using the BlueSnap customer email solution must independently implement a notification solution that abides by the specifications of this new policy.

 Merchants must disclose the following information on transaction receipts upon the establishment of the agreement: